0xdavinchee/sf-split/contracts/README.md

 To test with TDD: `forge test --watch`

+To generate a coverage report, use: `forge coverage --report lcov`

 To deploy your contracts:
 ```
 # To load the variables in the .env file